xiaoyue10131748/Lalaine/README.md

 ## Usage
-### gather call trace and network traffic by dynamically exexuting an app in rooted device.
+### Step one: gather call trace and network traffic by dynamically exexuting an app in rooted device.
+- put the app binary code (.ipa) in the *app* folder *0*(you can create more folder to allow batch analysis).
+You can use ipatool to download app: <https://github.com/majd/ipatool>
 - launch macaca server to connects with device: `macaca server --verbose`
 - launch Fiddler to capture/decrypt Traffic from iOS Device: `Tools > Options > HTTPS and check Decrypt HTTPS traffic`
-- put the app binary code (.ipa) in the *app* folder
 - run the script to execute app and gather data: `python batch_ui_frida_test.py 0 .`

-### analyze call trace and network traffic to extract (data, purpose) from code behavior.
+### Step two: analyze call trace and network traffic to extract (data, purpose) from code behavior.
 - run the script `python analyze_log.py 0 .`

-### perform complaince check.
+### Step three: perform complaince check.
 - run the script `python compliance_check 0 .`